DanCouper/Bettest/README.md

 1. `bets`: An immutable Map (keyed by `bet_id`) of available bets.
 2. `slipbets`: An immutable Map (keyed by `bet_id`) of bets on the slip.
 These bets have extra properties (`stake`, `payout`) mapped to them when cloned from **1**.
 Isolates the slip from the list of bets, ensuring stakes can be set & submitted (or the bets removed from the slip) without having any effect on the rest of the app.
 3. `fractionalOdds`: A boolean which decides whether odds should be viewed as fractional or decimal.
+4. `status`: a Map of various statuses, all booleans, used to conditionally show things in the views. *Incomplete, only includes the loading statuses*.
+5. `postedBets`: this *should* be a Map of the collected JSON receipts returned from POST requests.
+It currently is not, see the **TODO** above.

 ## Installation